Long Wittenham: History

 The village is supposedly named after a Saxon chieftain, named Witta, but there is evidence of an earlier settlement.
 Bronze Age double-ditch enclosures and middle Bronze Age pottery were identified in the 1960s, and early Bronze Age items, such as an axe and spearhead, have been found in the Thames.
 Later settlement evidence is more extensive: Iron Age and Roman presence is indicated by trackways, various buildings (enclosures, farms and villas), burials (cremation and inhumation), and pottery and coins.
 There is also evidence of a possible Frankish settlement: a 5th-century grave that contained high-status Frankish objects.
 This early habitation was first revealed in the 1890s, in the first ever use of cropmarks to discern archaeological remains.
 In 2016, on land owned by the Sylva Foundation, an Anglo-Saxon building was excavated by Oxford University School of Archaeology.

 The core of the village emerges from the Saxon era.
 6th century cropmarks outline a large group of buildings, which indicate, if not a royal palace, then certainly a high status Saxon enclosure, and the variety and number of objects found in Saxon burial sites around the village would appear to support this.
 These large, Saxon burial sites also indicate a sizeable population that lasted for many years.
 Historians now recognise that the general area of southern Oxfordshire was the heartland of the Gewisse.
 The nearness to the Iron Age hillfort of Wittenham Clumps and the Roman (and post-Roman) town of Dorchester show that the localised area was of great importance for many centuries, although the notion that Witta (and/or his family) were related to the later Royal House of Wessex, is unproven.

 The Domesday Book of 1086 records the village in one of two entries for Wittenham identifiable as this part of the modern village by government-registered manorial descent (such as the Feet of fines for example).
 By the Tudor era, parish records show it had a population of around 200, with arable crops: wheat, oats, barley and rye being farmed.
 For a time the village was called Earl's Wittenham, after its feudal overlord Gilbert de Clare, 7th Earl of Gloucester.

 In 1534 Sir Thomas White bought the manor and gave it to his foundation, St John's College, Oxford.
 Until recently, the President and scholars of St. John's owned most of the houses in the village and much of the land.
-Until the Enclosure Acts there were just two large, open fields, which the college leased in strips to the various villagers.
+Until the inclosure acts there were just two large, open fields, which the college leased in strips to the various villagers.
 In 1857, using a special government grant for agricultural communities, the village school was built.
 Local legend claims that Oliver Cromwell addressed the villagers on his way to his niece's wedding, in neighbouring Little Wittenham.
 The author and wood engraver Robert Gibbings lived at Footbridge Cottage at the end of his life (1955-8), and is buried in the churchyard.
 His last book, Till I end my Song (1957), is based on his life in the village.